 - Harvest: Harvest seed about 1 month after flowers bloom.

 BASIL, Sweet.
-Use leaves in tomato dishes, pesto, spaghetti sauce, soups, vegetables, stews.
+Use leaves in tomato dishes, pesto, spaghetti sauce, soups, vegetables, and stews.

 - Description: Annual.
 Leafy, light green foliage, spikelets of tiny flowers 20-24 inches high.
 Compact bush form to 12 inches high.

 - Grow: Easy to grow.
 Sow seeds in place after the last frost or start inside and transplant; full sun; space 12 inches apart.
 Pinch tips to grow bushy.

 - Harvest: Harvest leaves just before flowering begins; cut plants 4-6 inches above the ground.

 BORAGE.
-Use cucumber-flavored leaves in salads, flowers in soups, stews.
+Use cucumber-flavored leaves in salads, flowers in soups, and stews.

 - Description: Annual.
 Coarse, rough 4- to 6-inch long, gray-green leaves, light blue flowers in clusters, 12-36 inches high.